gdkchan/SPICA/README.md

 # SPICA [![Build status](https://ci.appveyor.com/api/projects/status/ar1fyeo109v587xf/branch/master?svg=true)](https://ci.appveyor.com/project/gdkchan/spica/branch/master)
 Experimental H3D tool for serializing/deserializing BCH.

-Dependencies:
+### Dependencies:
+- .NET Framework 4.6
+- OpenGL 3.3 at least
 - OpenTK
 - OpenTK.GLControl

-Both can be found on NuGet.
+  - Both can be found on NuGet.

-Note: The version of OpenTK.GLControl on NuGet is broken, so it's recommended to build it yourself from source and manually add a reference to the compiled library.
+  - _Note: The version of OpenTK.GLControl on NuGet is broken, so it's recommended to build it yourself from source and manually add a reference to the compiled library._
-OpenTK git can be found [here](https://github.com/opentk/opentk).
+  - OpenTK git can be found [here](https://github.com/opentk/opentk).

-You will need .NET Framework 4.6 and a GPU capable of OpenGL 3.3 at least.
+### Builds
 SPICA can be built on Linux/Mac using [Mono](https://www.mono-project.com/).
 See `README.mono.md` for details.